Should I wash my vulva?

 Are intimate gels and soaps a good idea?

 There are plenty of intimate gels and soaps on the market.
-You can now forget about all the scented intimate wipes that are stuffed full of perfume.efull ofs that upset the vaginal balance.
+You can forget all about scented intimate wipes, which are stuffed full of perfumes and fragrances.efull ofs that upset the vaginal balance.
 The same goes for gels and soaps that are too aggressive and not PH-neutral: they should be avoided, as they will unbalance the vaginal flora.

 In reality, all these products are marketing marketing" Yes, every woman has a natural vaginal odor, and that doesn't mean you're dirty!

 Does intimate hygiene reduce heavy discharge?
-How can I cope with unpleasant odors and heavy discharge?
+How do you deal with unpleasant odours and heavy discharge?

-On the other hand, if your discharge has a stronger odor than usual, or is foul-smelling, then this may be a sign of imbalance, infection or vaginitis.
+On the other hand, if your discharge smells worse than usual, or is malodorous, then it could be a sign of imbalance, infection or vaginitis.
 In this case, consult a health professional who will be able to guide you towards the right treatment.

 Forget about douching!
 It will only make the problem worse!